binaryguardia/college-content/README.md

+# Data handling exrecises only (My First Repo.)
-in these i am only uploading data which i have done in my excersises
+### In these i am only uploading data which i have done in my excersises

-not for professional it's only basic level please....
+### Not for professional it's only basic level please....